Bersiap: Formation of the Republican government

 By the end of August, a central Republican government had been established in Jakarta.
 It adopted a constitution drafted during the Japanese occupation by the Preparatory Committee for Indonesian Independence.
 Following Japanese navy advice that Christian Indonesians in its area would disapprove and internal discussions and debates in Preparatory Committee for Indonesian Independence as well as personal lobby of Mohammad Hatta and Teuku Mohammad Hasan toward Ki Bagus Hadikusumo, provisions for a special role for Islam, such as the Jakarta Charter and a mandatory Muslim head of state, were not enacted.
 With general elections yet to be held, a Central Indonesian National Committee (KINP) was appointed to assist the president, however, elections were not held for 10 years.
 Similar committees were established at provincial and regency levels.
 Indonesian administrative advisors (sanyo), who had been appointed by the Japanese, and vice regents were appointed as Republican officials.
 This allowed for an efficient and discreet handover of power from the Japanese that minimised violation of the terms of the Japanese surrender.

 Questions of allegiance immediately arose amongst indigenous rulers.
 Central Javanese principalities, for example, immediately declared themselves Republican, while many raja ('rulers') of the outer islands, were less enthusiastic.
 Such reluctance among many outer islands was sharpened by the radical, non-aristocratic, and sometimes Islamic nature of the Java-centric Republican leadership.
 Support did, however, come from South Sulawesi (including the La Mappanyukki, king of Bone, who still recalled battles against the Dutch from early in the century), most Makassarese and Bugis raja, followed him and supported the Republican Governor of Sulawesi, G.S.S.J.
 Ratulangi a Menadonese Christian.
 Many Balinese raja accepted Republican authority.
-In Aceh, the bitter animosity of pro-Republican religious leaders (ulama) and pro-Dutch aristocratic administrators (uleëbalangs) that has roots in the Aceh War, temporarily halted by the Japanese in 1942, turned to civil war.
+In Aceh, the bitter animosity of pro-Republican religious leaders (ulama) and pro-Dutch aristocratic administrators (ulèebalangs) that has roots in the Aceh War, temporarily halted by the Japanese in 1942, turned to civil war.
 In Kalimantan, Kutai aristocrats, and Pontianak were unsupportive of the Republican form of government, while South Kalimantan aristocrats of Banjar was more receptive with Prince Mohammad Noor becoming Kalimantan Governor.
 He would send Hasan Basry to lead resistance in Meratus Mountains, while Tjilik Riwut would contact and lead resistance among local Dayak tribes.